 The Problem

-To facilitate better management of WASH assets, the Ministry of Water Supply, recruited a decentralised network of enumerators to catalogue the condition of WASH infrastructure in their communities.
-This data was collated into the NWASH portal.
-A database which included a vast number of images, labelled with different faults in the WASH assets.
+To facilitate better management of WASH assets, the Ministry of Water Supply recruited a decentralised network of enumerators to catalogue the condition of WASH infrastructure in their communities.
+This data was collated into a database called the “NWASH portal”.
+The portal included a vast number of images, each labelled with different faults in the WASH assets.
 The Ministry intended to use this data as a basis to support local governments to create WASH plans and prioritise resources to the areas where people needed them most.

 However, the enumerators gathering the data were not WASH experts, and as such some of the images collected were mislabelled and inaccurate.
 A team of WASH experts were recruited to identify the correct faults in the collected data.
-With over 1 million images in the NWASH portal, the amount of data that needed to be processed, far exceeded what the team could review.
+With over 1 million images in the NWASH portal, the amount of data that needed to be processed far exceeded what the team could review.

 The Idea